Yadana gas field: Description

 The Yadana gas field contains more than 150 billion cubic meters of natural gas and has an expected field life of over 30 years.
 In 2009, the output averaged 780 Mcuft/d.

 The gas field lies around 1300 m beneath the seabed in the water depth around 40 m.
 The offshore production complex consist of two remote wellhead platforms, one bridge-linked wellhead platform, a production platform, a living quarters platform, and a medium compression platform.
 Produced gas is exported through two pipelines.
 The first is the Yadana Gas Pipeline, a 409 km pipeline runs 346 km underwater from Yadana to Daminseik at the coast.
 From there, a 63 km onshore section runs to the Thai border at Pilok.
 The onshore section crosses a region inhabited by the Karen, a minority ethnic group hostile to the government.
 Construction of the pipeline was completed in 1998 and it cost US$1.2 billion.
 This pipeline has capacity of 500 Mcuft/d.

-The second, 287 km pipeline from the Yadana to Yangon was inaugurated on 12 June 2010.
+The second, 287 km pipeline from Yadana to Yangon was inaugurated on 12 June 2010.
 The 24 in pipeline has 151 km offshore and 136 km long onshore sections.
 The pipeline has capacity of 150 Mcuft/d.